gagandeep/Web-Architecture-Evolution/README.md

 2. [Protocols](Chapter1.md)
 3. Web
 4. PRISM of Evolution
+5. Compute
+6.
-5. Database Evolution
+7. Database Evolution
-6. Cache Evolution
+8. Cache Evolution
-7. Message Queue Evolution
+9. Message Queue Evolution
-8.
-9.
 10.
 11.
 12.
 13.
+14.
+15.
-14. Uprising of Docker & Containerization
+16. Uprising of Docker & Containerization
-15. Kubernetes, Mesos & Docker Swarm
+17. Kubernetes, Mesos & Docker Swarm
-16. Cloud Computing
+18. Cloud Computing
        - IAAS
        - PAAS
        - SAAS
-17. NodeJs & Era of frontend
+19. NodeJs & Era of frontend
-18. The Future
+20. The Future
-19. Web Architecture Catalog
+21. Web Architecture Catalog

 ## Who is the Author?
 **Gagandeep Singh** is the Author of this unfinished book.
 He has more than 10 years of experience in the industry.
 He has done couple of startups of his own and also served as VP of Technology in Education startup.
 He is doing Architecting of web based systems for past 7 years.
 He worked in different domains from Publishing, Media, Auto-industry, Health, Education and Advertising.